 I’m a believer in Christ (and thanking God daily that I don’t have to earn my way to Him) and that the Bible is God’s inerrant Word, written for us.
 Should that offend you, please ask me about it instead of tuning out.

-By day, I’m employed at a non-profit Church-equipping organization, and I also serve my local church in a variety of ways (teaching Sunday school, missions, diaconate, etc.), so the Church and our response to social, political, and cultural issues features prominently in much of what you’ll see on the blog.
+By day, I’m employed at a non-profit Church-equipping organization, so the Church and our response to social, political, and cultural issues features prominently in much of what you’ll see on the blog.
 I’m also trying to faithfully serve our local church, be involved in our community where we can, and work on a M. Div. at Reformed Theological Seminary.

 I am a lifelong Southerner (born and raised in Georgia, and spent 8 years in the North Carolina mountains before moving to Chattanooga), though I am a regionalist heretic who loves unsweet tea.
 Much as I like coming home to the South, I love to travel too.